MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.OneNote.FirstRun.FirstRunDurationsBreakdown

 The event is triggered upon completion of provisioning of the user in the app.
 This happens right after user signs into the app for the first time.
 The event collects durations of different stages of provisioning.
-The data will help Microsoft determine which stages of provisioning consume the most time and help us develop a solution to reduce the time taken.
+The data helps Microsoft determine which stages of provisioning consume the most time and help us develop a solution to reduce the time taken.

 The following fields are collected: